3.8 Provisions, contingent liabilities and contingent assets

 Market risk:

-Market risk is a form of systematic risk associated with the day-to-day fluctuation in the market prices of shares and securities and such market risk affects all securities and investors in the same manner.
-These daily price fluctuations follows its own broad trends and cycles and are more news and transaction driven rather than fundamentals and many a times, it may affect the returns from an investment.
-Market risks majorly comprises of two types - interest rate risk and other price risk, such as equity price risk and commodity risk.
-Financial instruments affected by market risks include borrowings and investments.
+Market risk is a form of systematic risk associated with the day-to-day fluctuation in the market prices of shares and securities and such market risk affects aH sec untie1 and investors in the same manner.
+These daily price fluctuations follows its own broad trends and cycles and are more news and transaction driven rather that fundamentals and many a times, it may affect the returns from an investment.
+Market risks majoriy comprises of two types - interest rate risk and other price risk, sue) as equity price risk and commodity risk.
+Financial instruments affected by market risks Include borrowings and investments.

 Interest rate risk

-The Company monitors the interest rate scenarios on a regular basis and accordingly takes investments decisions as whether to invest in fixed rate debt instruments, shares and securities at a particular point of time.
+The Company monitors the Interest rate scenarios on a regular basis and accordingly takes Investments decisions as whether to invest in fixed rate debt Instruments shares and securities at a particular point of time.

 Liquidity risk: